 Getting Around India

 India isn't just big, it's huge!
-Changing regions means taking either a domestic flight, train (the most popular option), or a bone-rattling bus ride.
+Changing regions means taking either a domestic flight, train (the most popular option), or a bone-rattling, long-haul bus.

-Once in a new town or city, you'll have an unlimited number of options -- and offers -- from taxi drivers and auto-rickshaws, the Indian equivalent of a tuk-tuk.
+Once in a new town or city, you'll have an abundance of transportation options — and offers — from taxi drivers and auto-rickshaw drivers, the Indian equivalent of a tuk-tuk.
 Driving in India can be a real challenge; hiring a private car with driver is a better option than renting a car.

 Tourists are most likely to get scammed while on transportation in India.
-Always refuse to go inside any shops even if your driver stops at one.
-Don't believe your driver when he pretends there was an earlier miscommunication and asks you to pay more.
+Always refuse to go inside any shops if your driver stops at one.
+Don't believe your driver when he pretends there was an earlier miscommunication and asks you to pay more, or that the hotel you requested is closed.

 06 of 08